Ampersand's mini-guide to Sri Lanka

 There are several world-class wildlife destinations on the island.
 First and foremost: Yala National Park, which has the highest density of leopards in the world.
 Animal-lovers should also visit Udawalawe National Park to see great herds of elephants and Rekewa’s beaches to meet with marine turtles.
 Head for Mirissa from December to April for some of the best blue and sperm whale watching in the world and one of the most sensational beaches around.
 Snorkel and scuba dive at Unawatuna, go for a sunrise surf at Hikkaduwa, or venture off on a mangrove safari in Balapitiya – a really fun way to observe Sri Lanka’s magnificent birdlife.

 For couples or a group of friends with a sense of adventure, Sri Lanka has some gorgeous eco lodges – perfect for those seeking to get back to their traveller roots with an added bit of comfort as an incentive!
-If you have ever dreamt of sleeping under the stars in style, Galapita Eco Lodge in Buttala is the place for you.
+Gal Oya Lodge is one of our favourites and if you have ever dreamt of sleeping under the stars, Galapita Eco Lodge in Buttala is the place for you.
 It is pure eco bliss, with rustic huts perched on top of the rocks alongside the Menik Ganga (Gem River) in the middle of the jungle.
 From here you can visit the beautiful rock temples of Dambegoda and Maligawila – which has the largest monolithic statue of Buddha on the island – and the holy pilgrimage site of Kataragama.

 And don’t forget: visit in January for the esteemed Galle Literary Festival or in August for the Esala Perahera Festival at the Temple of the Tooth in Kandy – a flamboyant coconut husk-lit procession of fire-walkers, drummers and bejewelled elephants.